ejbills/DockDoor/README.md

 Release both keys to switch to the selected window.

 #### Customization
-You can customize the default keybind by disabling the option `Use default macOS keybind ⌘ + ⇥`.
 - Select one of the initialization keys (`Control`, `Option` or `Command`)
 - Click on `Start Recording Keybind`
 - Press a single key on your keyboard